-Recently we covered the required annual safety training requirements.
-What about the most common annual environmental training requirements?
+Recently we covered the required annual OSHA safety training requirements your company should be scheduling each year.
+What about the most common annual EPA or environmental training requirements?

 RCRA Hazardous Waste

 Training is required for anyone handling or managing hazardous waste.
 For large quantity generators this training is required annually by federal regulations.
 For conditionally exempt small quantity generators and small quantity generators, annual training is not specified in the federal regulations but is considered a best practice.

 Many states have their own hazardous waste regulations which can vary from the federal version and even be stricter, so be aware of the regulations for your area.
 For example, in Kansas, small quantity generators are specifically required to have annual training.

 Training is required annually for any facility required to have a Stormwater Pollution Prevention Plan, and in some locations, additional training may also be required. iSi did a stormwater training project for a client who had facilities in 48 states, and one of the modules we produced had a clickable state map where the learner could go learn about the rules for their state.
 In our research, we found stormwater rules can vary greatly from state to state, and in some cases, from municipality to municipality.
 State general permits have expiration dates on them and will be updated when the new one is issued, so check with your state’s environmental agency and find their general permit to see what the rules are.

 [Don’t have time to look it up?
 Contact us and we can get you pricing to have one of our environmental team members look up the most recent permit for your state(s) and determine what your requirements are, and what your training needs to cover.
 (We can do the training too or make the slides for you if you need it.)]

 Spill Prevention, Control and Countermeasures (SPCC)